alfmep/libujson/README.md

 ujson-tool is a tool to view, inspect, and modify JSON documents and has several commands to handle JSON documents in a variety of ways.

 **Synopsis:**

 **ujson-tool [COMMAND] [OPTIONS] [JSON_DOCUMENT] [COMMAND_ARGUMENTS ...]**

 **Common options:**

 **-r, --relaxed** Relaxed parsing, don't use strict mode when parsing.

 **-p, --pointer=POINTER** Use the JSON instance pointed to by the JSON pointer instead of the root of the input JSON document.

 **-c, --compact** Any Resulting JSON output is printed without whitespaces.

 **-s, --sort** Any Resulting JSON output is printed with object members sorted by name.

 **-e, --escape-slash** In any resulting JSON string output, forward slash characters("/") are escaped to "\\/".

 **-a, --array-lines** In any resulting JSON output, print JSON array items on separate lines.

 **-v, --version** Print version and exit.

 **-h, --help** Print help and exit.

 **Commands:**

-**view**
+### view
-: Print the JSON instance to standard output.
+Print the JSON instance to standard output.

-: **Options:**
+**Options:**

 **-t, --type=TYPE** Require that the viewed instance is of a specific JSON type.
 If the resulting instance is of another type, an error message is printed to standard error and 1 is returned.
 Valid types are: object, array, string, number, boolean, and null.

 **-u, --unescape** Only if the resulting instance is a JSON string: print the string value, unescaped witout enclosing double quotes.

-: *Example - View a JSON document in a compact form without whitespaces:*
+*Example - View a JSON document in a compact form without whitespaces:*

 `ujson-tool view --compact document.json`

-: *Example - View a specific item in a JSON document using a JSON pointer:*
+*Example - View a specific item in a JSON document using a JSON pointer:*

 `ujson-tool view --pointer=/members/42/name document.json`

-: *Example - Sort object members when viewing a JSON document:*
+*Example - Sort object members when viewing a JSON document:*

 `ujson-tool view --sort document.json`

-**verify**
+### verify
-: Verify the syntax of the JSON document.
+Verify the syntax of the JSON document.

 Prints "Ok" to standard output and return 0 if the input is a valid JSON document.
 Prints an error message to standard error and return 1 if the input is a not valid JSON document.
 Common option `--pointer=POINTER` is ignored by this command.

-: **Options:**
+**Options:**

 **-q, --quiet** Print nothing, only return 0 on success, and 1 on error.

-: *Example - Verify that a file is indeed a JSON document:*
+*Example - Verify that a file is indeed a JSON document:*

 `ujson-tool verify document.json`

-**type**
+### type
-: Print or check the JSON type of the instance.
+Print or check the JSON type of the instance.
 Default is to write the JSON type of the instance to standard output.
 But if option `--type=TYPE` is used, the command will check if the JSON type of the instance is the same type as specified.

-: **Options:**
+**Options:**

 **-t, --type=TYPE** Check if the JSON instance is of a specific JSON type.
 If it is, print 'Yes' to standard output and return 0.
 If not, print 'No' to standard output and return 1.
 Valid types are: object, array, string, number, boolean, and null.

 **-q, --quiet** Only if option `--type=TYPE` is used: don't print anything, only return 0 on success and 1 on failure.

-: *Example - Print the name of the JSON type of the value at index 42 in a JSON document containing an array;* `ujson-tool type --pointer=/42 items.json`
+*Example - Print the name of the JSON type of the value at index 42 in a JSON document containing an array;*

+`ujson-tool type --pointer=/42 items.json`

-: *Example - Check that a JSON documents is a JSON object:*
+*Example - Check that a JSON documents is a JSON object:*
 ```
     if ujson-tool type -t object -q document.json; then
         echo "The document is a JSON object"
     fi
 ```

-**size**
+### size
-: Print the number of elements/members to standard output if the JSON instance is an *array* or *object*.
+Print the number of elements/members to standard output if the JSON instance is an *array* or *object*.
 If the JSON instance isn't an array or object, an error message is printed to standard error and 1 is returned.

 *Note:* It is not a recursive count.
 It is only the number of elements/members in the specified array/object, not including sub-items of the array/object.

-: *Example - Print the number of members in a JSON document containing an object:*
+*Example - Print the number of members in a JSON document containing an object:*

 `ujson-tool size document.json`

-: *Example - Print the number of items in an array at a specific location in a JSON document:*
+*Example - Print the number of items in an array at a specific location in a JSON document:*

 `ujson-tool size --pointer=/drawer/boxes document.json`

-**members**
+### members
-: If the instance is a JSON *object*, print the object member names to standard output on separate lines.
+If the instance is a JSON *object*, print the object member names to standard output on separate lines.
 If not a JSON object, print an error message to standard error and return 1.
 Note that the member names are by default printed as unescaped string values, and a single member name can thus be printed on multiple lines if it contains one or more line breaks.

-: **Options:**
+**Options:**

 **-s, --sort** Sort the member names.

 **-m, --escape-members** Print the member names as JSON formatted strings.
 The names are printed JSON escaped, enclosed by double quotes.
 This will ensure that no member name is written on multiple lines since newline characters are escaped.
-This option is not needed is option `--json-array` is used.
+This option is not needed if option `--json-array` is used.

 **-j, --json-array** Print the member names as a JSON formatted array.
 Option `--escape-members` is implied by this option.

-: *Example - Print the object member names in a JSON document (that is a JSON object):*
+*Example - Print the object member names in a JSON document (that is a JSON object):*

 `ujson-tool members document.json`

-: *Example - Print the object member names of a JSON object at a specific location in a JSON document:*
+*Example - Print the object member names of a JSON object at a specific location in a JSON document:*

 `ujson-tool members --pointer=/drawer/boxes/42 document.json`

-: *Example - Create a JSON array containing the member names of a JSON document in sorted order:*
+*Example - Create a JSON array containing the member names of a JSON document in sorted order:*

 `ujson-tool members --json-array --sort document.json >member-names.json`